annerosenisser/cheatsheet/README.md

 # Cheat Sheet
-Most important commands and approaches for managing processes, Git, Python, R, SQL/SQLite and LaTeX for researchers and data scientists.
+Most important bash commands for managing processes, Git, Python, R, SQL/SQLite and LaTeX for researchers and data scientists.
+This cheat sheet only focusses on bash commands run from the terminal.

 ****************************************************
 ****************************************************